kaiorosa1/100-days-of-code/log-r4.md

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 I'm almost finishing the CSS section.
 I need to review about the box model and about some properties before diving into the Advanced CSS section.
 So far it's been a really comprehensive review.
 To be fair I didn't know about the !important keyword that could be used in a css property.

 **Thoughts**: So fun!!
 Sometimes I forget that I like programming and learning.
-My college career has been so frustating and filled with lack of motivation and unfair/ boring professor that I forget that I love learning and I actually enjoy the process of acquiring knowledge.
+My college career has been so frustating and filled with lack of motivation and unfair/ boring professors that I forget that I love learning and I actually enjoy the process of acquiring knowledge.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/90cf57d0525a62c79c674855e5eef9894c6dad8a)